YolandaJ/Big-Data-Machine-Learning/README.md

 # Decision-Tree
 Using Python to implemente ID3 algorithm and pruning on training dataset and validation dataset

+What I have done:
+•	Developed a decision tree classifier to predict high-risk patients of a newly admitted patients by training data containing 601 instances and 20 features.
+•	Implemented machine learning algorithm ID3 to build the model, achieved accuracy of 99.8% on training data, accuracy of 75.9% on testing data.
+•	Optimized the classifier by applying reduced error pruning technique to reduce overfitting, enhanced prediction performance to 80% on testing data.

 File structure:
 1. myID3.py: this file contains all the code we need.
 2. Running_result: this file contains the result when I run myid3.py, including tree model representation and summary and results for id3 tree model, pruned id3 tree model, randomly attributes constructed tree model.